 If you’re looking for a franchise opportunity, you may want to consider these top-rated brands:

-- That franchise Rhea Lana is a community-event based children’s consignment store.
+- The franchise Rhea Lana’s is a community-event based children’s consignment store.
 It’s been named among the top 200 fastest growing franchises.

 - Just Between Friends is a top-rated low-cost franchise that specializes in organizing consignment sale events.